-A second video surfaced where these very girls were seen beating up two others boys in a park way before the Rohtak incident.
+A second video surfaced where these very girls were seen beating up two others boys in a parkway before the Rohtak incident.
 Activist Deepika Bhardwaj also posted videos with eye witness testimonies that vouched for the boys’ innocence.
-Labeling the girls as serial offenders who would beat men up alleging sexual molestation, film the incident and then blackmail the accused for money.
+Labelling the girls as serial offenders who would beat men up alleging sexual molestation, film the incident and then blackmail the accused for money.

-While I laud the main stream media and specially Times Now (since they spearheaded this entire campaign at least till the women looked like the victims) as a woman for taking up our cause so valiantly and unabashedly, as usual, they made certain errors that has probably cost three seemingly innocent men their dignity and their career.
+While I laud the mainstream media and especially Times Now (since they spearheaded this entire campaign at least till the women looked like the victims) as a woman for taking up our cause so valiantly and unabashedly, as usual, they made certain errors that has probably cost three seemingly innocent men their dignity and their career.

 - The boys’ side of the story was that when they were asked to change buses, the girls were occupying a seat that was allotted to an old woman.
 When the boys asked the girls to make way for the old lady, they started a brawl.
 This story wasn’t pursued by the Media like the original story was.